openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 extra_kernel_options: Default undefined.

-When testing, the default ironic conductor driver is "agent_ssh".
+When testing, the default ironic conductor driver is "agent_ipmitool".
 When testing mode has not been engaged, drivers can be set via the enabled_drivers variable which defaults to: "agent_ipmitool,agent_ilo,agent_ucs"